lorin/interactions/README.md

 -- Alfred Toynbee, a Study of History

 > Our lives succeed or fail gradually, then suddenly, one conversation at a time.
-WHile no single conversion is guaranteed to change the trajectory of a ceer, a business, a marriage, or a life, any single conversation can.
+While no single conversion is guaranteed to change the trajectory of a ceer, a business, a marriage, or a life, any single conversation can.
 The conversation is the relationship.

 -- Susan Scott, Fierce Conversations